 It should be noted that even by later stages of the Roman Empire, the military organization had largely separated from the state, with provincial governors, aristocrats and commanders recruiting their own chosen bodyguards.
 This trend continued and rather evolved by the early middle ages, with more potential recruits being available from the newly formed landowners and free men.
 The pueri (young men who were given military equipment and became warrior apprentices within elite households) and scarae (a Frankish term denoting extremely well-equipped and battle hardened warriors) were derived from such recruitment policies, thus paving the way for the emergence of a later knightly class.

-3) The final evolution of knights was possibly due to internal strife, not external threats –
+3) The final evolution of the medieval knight was possibly due to internal strife, not external threats –

 Once again, the view of the armored Carolingian horsemen being ‘prototype’ knights is an oversimplified one.
 This conventional view was partly held by many earlier researchers because of the development (or rather introduction) of stirrup into western Europe during the Carolingian times.
 From purely military perspective, the stirrup did allow the rider to be more secure on his horseback position, which would have made charges more potent with couched lance tactics.
 But the problem with such a conjecture is that couched lance postures were probably not adopted in European battlefields until the emergence of later Normans in 11th century.
 And more importantly, the relatively large number of horsemen fielded by the Carolingian kings was not really in response to eastern armies – as evidenced by the Battle of Tours where infantry won the day for Charles Martel.